unclereeemus/ytmp/README.md

   - Add local files/directories
   - Select from multiple search results
   - Search regular youtube or youtube music (kind of... in a round about way. see `ytmp h` for explanation)
-  - Search and add youtube playlists to the queue (or only certain videos of playlists)
+  - Search and add youtube playlists to the queue (or only select songs of playlists)
   - Download songs after they have been played a chosen amount of times (and play the download in the future)
   - Fzf preview of song/playlist details
   - Manage the queue from fzf, vim, cli